DShaience/guidescanner/README.md

 5. [Optional] Query locally or globally (commandline):<br>
 ```
 python -m graphrag query --root /workspaces/guidescanner/src/app/graphrag_data/nvidia_new --method local -q "Tell me how Deepstream nvDCF tracker is working and what are its key parameters."
-# python -m graphrag query --root /workspaces/guidescanner/graphrag --method local "Who is Scrooge, and what are his main relationships?"
 ```

 ```